-Since the pandemic began, we have witnessed a significant shift in how customers adopt technology.
-Faced with an unavoidable disruption to operations, organizations embraced technology as an enabler of change-condensing a decade of digital transformation into mere years.
-This activity is reflected in our financial performance, as Connection generated annual sales of \$3.1 billion in 2022, an increase of 8% year over year.
-Gross profit increased by 13.3% year over year, due to higher net sales, an increase in gross margin, and solid performance across data center and cloud solutions, security, and software.
-Connection Business Solutions. our SMB-focused subsidiary, achieved net sales of \$1.2 billion, Connection Enterprise Solutions recognized net sales of \$1.3 billion, and Connection Public Sector Solutions generated net sales of \$0.6 billion.
-Our diluted earnings per share was \$3.37, up 27.2% year over year.
-This performance enabled Connection to return \$8.9 million to shareholders in the form of a \$0.34 per share special cash dividend declared in November of 2022.
-We generated positive operating cash flow of approximately \$34.9 million and ended the year with no debt and a healthy cash balance of \$122.9 million.
+Despite a challenging economic backdrop, our continued focus on driving growth in integrated technology solutions and services helped Connection achieve record gross margin of 18.0% in 2023, a 120-basis-point increase year over year.
+The Company generated annual net sales of \$2.9 billion, a decrease of 8.8% year over year.
+Connection Business Solutions, our SMB-focused subsidiary, achieved net sales of \$1.1 billion, Connection Enterprise Solutions recognized net sales of \$1.2 billion, and Connection Public Sector Solutions generated net sales of \$0.6 billion.
+Our diluted earnings per share were \$3.15, down 6.5% year over year.
+This performance enabled Connection to return a total of \$8.4 million to shareholders in the form of four quarterly \$0.08 per share cash dividends.
+We generated positive operating cash flow of approximately \$198.0 million and ended the year with no debt and a healthy cash, cash equivalent, and short-term investment balance of \$297.2 million.